-• The State does not permit or prohibits the use of seclusion
+The state does not permit or prohibits the use of seclusion

-Specify the State agency (or agencies) responsible for detecting the unauthorized use of seclusion and how this oversight is conducted and its frequency:
+Specify the state agency (or agencies) responsible for detecting the unauthorized use of seclusion and how this oversight is conducted and its frequency:

 DHCF's LTC Administration will conduct an initial provider screening and readiness review to ensure provider qualifications.
 These include developing policies and procedures around maintaining the person's health, safety, and welfare.
 Under this policy, DHCF strictly prohibits use of seclusion.
+The District prohibits the use of unauthorized use of seclusion.
+The Supervisory RN and Case Manager will monitor the beneficiary in order to detect any unauthorized use of seclusion.
+If detected, an incident report is completed by the Supervisory RN and/or Case Manager.
+The incident is reported to Department of Healthcare Finance who in turn, reports to Department of Health for further review and investigation.

-• The use of seclusion is permitted during the course of the delivery of waiver services.
+The use of seclusion is permitted during the course of the delivery of waiver services.
 Complete Items G-2-c-i and G-2-c-ii.

-i.
+- i.
 Safeguards Concerning the Use of Seclusion.
-Specify the safeguards that the State has established concerning the use of each type of seclusion.
-State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Specify the safeguards that the state has established concerning the use of each type of seclusion.
+State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). - ii.

-ii.
 State Oversight Responsibility.
-Specify the State agency (or agencies) responsible for overseeing the use of seclusion and ensuring that State safeguards concerning their use are followed and how such oversight is conducted and its frequency:
+Specify the state agency (or agencies) responsible for overseeing the use of seclusion and ensuring that state safeguards concerning their use are followed and how such oversight is conducted and its frequency: